-Pretoria - Two opposition parties were to march to the offices of the Department of Trade and Industry in Pretoria on Thursday in protest against its decision to prevent Israel from labelling goods produced in occupied Palestinian territory as “made in Israel”.
+TWO OPPOSITION parties were to march to the offices of the Department of Trade and Industry in Pretoria yesterday in protest against its decision to prevent Israel from labelling goods produced in occupied Palestinian territory as “made in Israel”.

-The African Christian Democratic Party (ACDP) and IFP intended to hand over a memorandum, calling on Trade and Industry Minister Rob Davies to withdraw the notice.
+The African Christian Democratic Party (ACDP) and Inkatha Freedom Party (IFP) intended to hand over a memorandum, calling on Trade and Industry Minister Rob Davies to withdraw the notice.

 On May 1, Davies issued a notice saying traders in SA would be required not to “incorrectly” label products from the occupied Palestinian territory as products of Israel.

 He said the NGO, Open Shuhada Street, had alerted him to the fact that certain products of the firm Ahava – cosmetic brands, soft drinks and technology – were being distributed in SA as having been manufactured in Israel, when they had been made in the occupied region.

 He said the government recognised the state of Israel only within the borders demarcated by the UN in 1948, which did not include Palestinian territories occupied after 1967.